MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

    cell index = i + j*nU

-- Without rotation angles, U points eastwards and V points northwards
-- Since their geometry is defined entirely by the additional data described below, 2D grids do not require a Vertices or Cells dataset.
+Without rotation angles, U points eastwards and V points northwards.
+Since their geometry is defined entirely by the additional data described below, 2D grids do not require a Vertices or Cells dataset.

 Attributes
 ^^^^^^^^^^